Does Dry Skin Cause Acne? What Causes Dry Skin?

 Select your moisturizer based on your skin type.
 Those with oily or combination skin should elect for lighter, water-based lotions.
+What makes skin oily is the sebum produced within the skin's sebaceous glands; adding heavy moisturizers on top of this excess oil can worsen breakouts.
 Those with excessively dry skin should use heavier creams that can provide the utmost in moisture.
 You may find it necessary to switch moisturizers by season, with lighter lotions during the summer and thicker creams in the winter months.

 Your Acne Treatment is Too Harsh

 Those that deal with acne and dry skin must be particularly careful about acne treatment products.
 Many products use benzoyl peroxide as a key ingredient; while this does have acne-fighting capabilities, it can also deplete the skin of moisture and irritate surrounding areas, which can exacerbate already dry skin and result in painful, red, unsightly patches.

 Use acne treatments that avoid harsh ingredients.
 BioClarity contains salicylic acid, an effective acne fighter that penetrates pores without overly drying out the surrounding skin.
 This treatment is then followed up with gentle, restorative gel that soothes the skin and leaves your face looking clear and radiant.